Safeguarding children and young people policy

 Child Safety Officers must:

-• Understand and comply with Make-A-Wish Australia’s Safeguarding Children and Young People Policy and Child Safety Code of Conduct, including the requirement for reporting any suspected child abuse to the relevant state and territory child protection authority or police department;
+1. Understand and comply with Make-A-Wish Australia’s Safeguarding Children and Young People Policy, Reporting Guidelines and Child Safety Code of Conduct, including the requirement for reporting any suspected child abuse or risk of harm to the relevant state and territory regulatory authorities or police department;

-• Fully cooperate with relevant state and territory child protection authority or police department in their investigation of suspected child abuse;
+2. Fully cooperate with relevant state and territory regulatory authorities or police department in their investigation of suspected child abuse or risk of harm;

-• Report any suspicions or complaints of child abuse immediately to the CEO and to any external regulatory body such as the police;
+3. Report any suspicions or complaints of child abuse or risk of harm immediately to the CEO and to any external regulatory authorities and/or the police;

 Make-A-Wish Representatives:

-Share the responsibility for the prevention and detection of child abuse and harm, and must:
+Make-A-Wish Representatives share the responsibility for the prevention and detection of child abuse or risk of harm, and must:

-a) Familiarise themselves with the relevant state and territory laws, the Child Safety Code of Conduct, and Make-A-Wish Australia’s policy and procedures in relation to child protection, and comply with all requirements;
+1. Familiarise themselves and comply with the relevant state and territory laws, this Policy, the Child Safety Code of Conduct and Make-A-Wish Australia’s policy and procedures in relation to child safety and wellbeing,;

-b) Report any reasonable belief that a child’s safety is at risk to the relevant state and territory authorities (such as the police and/or the state-based child protection service) and fulfil their obligations pursuit to the relevant state’s Child Safety Reporting Guidelines;
+2. Report any reasonable belief that a child is at risk of child abuse or harm to the relevant state and territory regulatory authorities and/or police and fulfil their obligations pursuant to the relevant state’s Child Safety Reporting Guidelines;

-c) Report any suspicion that a child may be at risk of harm immediately to a Child Safety Officer (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
+3. Report any suspicion that a child may be at risk of child abuse or harm immediately to a Child Safety Officer (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
 If the CEO is involved in the suspicion, to a member of the Board);

-f) Hold a valid Working With Children Check (WWC) or state based equivalent for the state in which they reside as in accordance with their relevant state legislation;
+6. Hold a valid WWCC or state based equivalent for the state in which they reside as in accordance with their relevant state legislation;

-g) Ensure Make-A-Wish Australia is linked to their WWC or state based equivalent, so that the organisation is notified if there are any changes to their WWC or state based equivalent (e.g. it expires);
+7. Ensure Make-A-Wish Australia is linked to their WWCC or state based equivalent, so that the organisation is notified if there are any changes to their WWCC or state based equivalent (e.g. it expires);

-h) Contact their manager prior to any interstate work (physically travelling to another state or territory) in order to arrange appropriate interstate WWC or state based equivalent;
+8. Contact their manager prior to any interstate work (physically travelling to another state or territory) in order to arrange appropriate interstate WWCC or state based equivalent;

-l) Immediately notify their supervisor or one of the Child Safety Officers should their WWC or state based equivalent expire, be revoked, or they believe it is at risk of being revoked; and
+12. Immediately notify their supervisor or one of the Child Safety Officers should their WWCC or state based equivalent expire, be revoked, or they believe it is at risk of being revoked; and

 Make-A-Wish “Wish Partners & Suppliers”

-Are provided with Make-A-Wish Australia’s Wish Partners and Suppliers Child Safety Code of Conduct, and Make-A-Wish Australia’s policy and procedures in relation to child protection, and must:
+Wish Partners & Suppliers are provided with Make-A-Wish Australia’s Wish Partners and Suppliers Child Safety Code of Conduct, and Make-A-Wish Australia’s policy and procedures in relation to child safety, and must:

-b) report any reasonable belief that a child’s safety is at risk to the relevant authorities (such as the police and/or the state-based child protection service.)
+2. report any reasonable belief that a child is at risk of child abuse or harm to the relevant regulatory authorities and/or police;

-c) report any suspicion that a child’s safety may be at risk immediately to a Child Safety Officer at Make-A-Wish (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
+3. report any suspicion that a child is at risk of child abuse or harm immediately to a Child Safety Officer at Make-A-Wish (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
 If the CEO is involved in the suspicion, to a member of the Board);

-e) empower and support children to raise their concerns in accordance with child safe standards; and
+5. empower and support children to raise their concerns in accordance with Child Safe Standards; and

 Make-A-Wish “Ambassadors”

-Are provided with Make-A-Wish Australia’s Child Safety Code of Conduct, and Make-A-Wish Australia’s policy and procedures in relation to child protection, and must;
+Ambassadors are provided with Make-A-Wish Australia’s Child Safety Code of Conduct, and Make-A-Wish Australia’s policy and procedures in relation to child safety, and must;

-b) report any reasonable belief that a child’s safety is at risk to the relevant authorities (such as the police and/or the state-based child protection service.)
+2. report any reasonable belief that a child is at risk of child abuse or harm to the relevant regulatory authorities and/or police.

-c) report any suspicion that a child’s safety may be at risk immediately to a Child Safety Officer at Make-A-Wish (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
+3. report any suspicion that a child is at risk of child abuse or harm immediately to a Child Safety Officer at Make-A-Wish (or, if a Child Safety Officer is involved in the suspicion, to the CEO.
 If the CEO is involved in the suspicion, to a member of the Board);

 Make-A-Wish Partners & Suppliers